 Medical and Research Library News

-The Medical and Research Library publishes The MRL News, a monthly newsletter that highlights training opportunities, trending topics, and journal articles for public health professionals.
+DSHS Medical and Research Library publishes MRL News, a monthly newsletter that highlights training opportunities, trending topics, and journal articles for public health professionals.

-To subscribe to The MRL News, HHS employees may join the distribution list.
-For more information about items featured in the newsletter, email the Medical and Research Library.
+To subscribe to MRL News, HHS employees may join the distribution list.

 HHS employees may email the Medical and Research Library to receive research assistance, learn how to access electronic resources featured in the newsletter, or obtain the full text of articles mentioned in this month’s news.